 - 1. Identify the system that you will be working on by using the identify the system process to turn on the system locate (blue) indicator.
 For more information, see Control panel LEDs. - 2.
-Use the service indicator light-emitting diodes (LEDs) to help identify the part, as described in Identifying a part. - 3.
-Complete the prerequisite tasks as described in Before you begin. - 4.
-Stop the system, as described in Stopping a system or logical partition. - 5.
-For a rack-mounted system, place the system into the service position, as described in Placing a rack-mounted model into the service position.
+Complete the prerequisite tasks as described in Before you begin. - 3.
+If you are removing the media device as part of another procedure, continue to the next step.
+If you are removing the device because of a system failure, see Service action log (SAL).